armory/spinnaker-kustomize-patches/README.md

 ### Quick start

 1. Update the symlink `kustomization.yml` to point to the flavor of Spinnaker you want to install: `kustomization-oss.yml` for OSS Spinnaker or `kustomization-armory.yml` for Armory Spinnaker.
 1. Run `./deploy.sh`.
-It will deploy Spinnaker Operator, and a base Spinnaker instance with some default integrations.
+It will deploy Spinnaker Operator to `spinnaker-operator` namespace, and a base Spinnaker instance to `spinnaker` namespace with some default integrations.

 ### General usage